In relation to pre-exposure prophylaxis (PrEP), 2-1-1 dosing (and 2+1+1 dosing) are alternative terms for event-based dosing.

 Groups of people who are disproportionately affected by HIV or who are particularly vulnerable to HIV infection.
-Depending on the context, may include men who have sex with men, people who inject drugs, sex workers, adolescent girls, prisoners and migrants.
+Depending on the context, may include men who have sex with men, transgender people, sex workers, people who inject drugs, adolescent girls, prisoners and migrants.

 Another name for lactic acid.

 High blood levels of lactic acid, a substance involved in metabolism.
 Lactic acidosis is a rare side-effect of nucleoside analogues.

 Small pharmacological molecules that could help uncover where HIV is hiding in the cells of HIV-positive persons whose viral load had been suppressed below the level of detection (or reverse HIV latency).
 Researchers are investigating these molecules hoping they may be part of a combination approach to eradicating HIV (‘kick HIV out’ of latently infected cells to suppress it with ARVs).

 A form of TB that is not active.
 Persons with latent TB are infected with M. tuberculosis but do not have any symptoms and they cannot spread TB infection to others.
 Only specific tests will tell if anyone has latent TB.
 Treatment for latent TB is recommended in people living with HIV.